-Each pair of words corresponding to knots that are mirror images of each other that are \emph{not} of palindromic type will define a dimension in the integer sublattice $\mathbb{Z}^d$ of $\mathbb{Z}^d\times\mathbb{Z}_2^p$.
+Each pair of words of chiral type corresponding to knots that are mirror images of each other defines a dimension in the integer sublattice $\mathbb{Z}^d$ of $\mathbb{Z}^d\times\mathbb{Z}_2^a$.
 For each pair of mirror image knots, we arbitrarily choose one.
-When this word appears as a connect summand, we will take a step in the positive direction in that dimension.
-When its mirror appears as a connect summand, we will take a step in the negative direction in that dimension.
-Since a word of palindromic type is equivalent to its own mirror, each of these will define a dimension in $\mathbb{Z}^p_2$.
+When this word appears as a connected summand, we will take a step in the positive direction in that dimension.
+When its mirror appears as a connected summand, we will take a step in the negative direction in that dimension.
+Since a word of amphichiral type is equivalent to its own mirror, each of these will define a dimension in $\mathbb{Z}^a_2$.

 The goal of this subsection is to show the following result: